magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-5/queues.md

 ##### Common queue configuration

 Out of the box, all messages (like telemetry, connectivity or lifecycle events, etc.) are pushed to **Main** or another topic chosen as default.
-ThingsBoard puts messages for all Tenants to a common topics when isolated processing is disabled (default).
+IoT Hub puts messages for all Tenants to a common topics when isolated processing is disabled (default).
 Pros: this approach is more cost-efficient; no need to manage extra VMs or containers.
 Cons: a single Rule Engine service is shared between all Tenants.

 To create a new queue follow these steps: